spesml/spesml.github.io/2_Concepts/3_ModelingFramework/06_technical_viewpoint.md

 The presented approach targets various scenarios that may emerge in systems engineering, e.g.:

 1. Integration of technical components from various engineering disciplines, e.g., integration of a mechatronic component (incl. mechanics, electronics, and software).
 Such a scenario can be supported by specific technical components and their dedicated interfaces to other technical components.
-2. Engineering a new system architecture in terms of hardware topology, e.g., with a more centralized software part (see [software execution subsystem](#technical-viewpoint-models-of-the-software-execution-subsystem).
+2. Engineering a new system architecture in terms of hardware topology, e.g., with a more centralized software part (see [software execution subsystem](#technical-viewpoint-models-of-the-software-execution-subsystem)).
 This requires an overview of computation resources and communication resources that are intended for the new system.

 We also envision combinations of these.
 The proposed approach enables that.